Pranay-Uc-DXB/Project-2-Potential-Talents-NLP/README.md

 What business problem does the project aim to solve?

- The project aims to solve the business problem as follows:
+ The project aims to address and solve the following issues:
 - Spot top talent using ML's latest NLP algorithms and rank them based on their fit for the required role.
 - Enable the HR department to select candidates based on their preference from provided recommendations and refine the search further using the Re-ranking algorithm
 - Automate talent spotting process